Henosit/Henosit/README.md

 💻 Proficient in C, C++, C#, Python (with a focus on machine learning), Java, and Linux.
 Experienced in web and Android app development, as well as Unity game development.
 Skilled in managing databases using MySQL and MongoDB.

-🎓 Currently in my third year of Computer Science studies.
+🎓 B.Sc. in Computer Science.